uknth/solr-on-kube/README.md

 Following steps are not necessary to run Zookeeper or Solr, however these helps us measure & debug any issues in network.
 For this demo the we have two YAMLs for both Solr & Zookeeper, one with prepared dependencies and one without.

-If you plan to skip this step, use the YAML [ref/kubectl/apps/zk/zk.yaml](ref/kubectl/apps/zk/zk.yaml) for Zookeeper & [ref/kubectl/apps/solr/solr.yaml](ref/kubectl/apps/solr/solr.yaml) for Solr.
+If you plan to skip this step, use the YAML [kubectl/apps/zk/zk.yaml](kubectl/apps/zk/zk.yaml) for Zookeeper & [kubectl/apps/solr/solr.yaml](kubectl/apps/solr/solr.yaml) for Solr.

 ### Setting Up Istio

 [Istio](https://istio.io) Istio is a service mesh that lets us connect, secure, control and observe serices in our Kubernets network.

+#### Create Cluster Using YAML

+**Create Crds**

+Istio Creates CustomResourceDefinitions for the cluster.
+The YAML present at [kubectl/base/istio/crds.yaml](kubectl/base/istio/crds.yaml) can be applied directly to the cluster using

+`kubectl apply -f kubectl/base/istio/crds.yaml`

+**Install Istio Base System**
+Istio installs a ton of things along with the base service mesh.
+These are primarily to visualize and debug any issues present.